Cloudlynx/docs/gettingstarted.rst

 **Note:** The Date format needs to be YYYY-MM-DD.

 .. image:: _static/gettingstarted/fig3.png
-   :alt Select a period of time to query its usage
+   :alt: Select a period of time to query its usage

 A usage summary report can be exported into CSV format.
 Click on the **Download CSV Summary** button to generate the file.

 .. image:: _static/gettingstarted/fig4.png
-   :alt Download CSV Summary
+   :alt: Download CSV Summary

 The Title Bar
 """""""""""""